-"The most important focus for all potential buyers should be improving their credit score," says Jean Badciong, chief operating officer of Inlanta Mortgage in Waukesha, Wis.
+"The most important focus for all potential buyers should be improving their credit score," says Jean Badciong, chief compliance officer of Inlanta Mortgage in Brookfield, Wisconsin.
 "A low score can prevent someone from buying a home or at least from qualifying for an affordable mortgage rate."

 "Some people who think they have good credit don't, while people who think their credit is bad may be surprised that it is actually OK," Holmes says.
 "Everyone should check their report for accuracy and fix any mistakes.
 It can take months to correct errors."

-To improve their credit scores, Holmes says buyers should pay off past-due bills, pay every bill on time and reduce their balances to less than 30 percent of the credit limit on every account.
+To improve their credit scores, buyers should pay off past-due bills, pay every bill on time and reduce their balances to less than 30 percent of the credit limit on every account, Holmes says.
 Also, it is best to have three to five credit accounts, such as a car loan, student loan or credit card, for one year or longer.

 Holmes recommends against frequently switching credit cards to get the best rate, though.

 "Lenders do not want to see a lot of credit inquiries or too many new accounts because this could indicate someone who is about to take on a lot of extra debt," Holmes says.

 Kirchner says people often do not realize the consequences of paying bills late or missing a payment, which can stay on your credit report for a long time.